How much does a sitting tenant devalue a property

 The new bill also proposes setting up a new national landlord register.
 This will enable tenants to look at relevant information on landlords in an online portal.

-How to sell a house with sitting tenants
+Selling a house with sitting tenants

 Give your tenants 2 months’ notice

 Communication is a key part of being a responsible landlord.
 You must inform them that you intend to sell the property before it goes through.
-The new legislation states it is mandatory to provide at least 2 months warning to sitting tenants if you want to sell the property.
+The new legislation states it is mandatory to provide at least 2 months’ warning to sitting tenants if you want to sell the property.

-Aside from selling the property, ‘reasonable grounds’ for repossession of in situ tenants also include property redevelopment allowing a family member to rent the property
+Aside from selling the property, ‘reasonable grounds’ for repossession of in situ tenants also include property redevelopment, allowing a family member to rent the property

-Sell your buy-to-let with sitting tenants
+Selling your house with sitting tenants

 Putting your property on the market with sitting tenants can be difficult, but it’s not impossible.